Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 Here are the Portugal Golden Visa investment routes:

-1. Fund subscription: Contribute to a qualified investment fund (such as private equity funds or venture capital funds) worth at least €500,000.
+1. Fund subscription: Contribute to a qualified investment fund (for example, private equity funds or venture capital funds) worth at least €500,000.

 2. Investment or donation in the arts or reconstruction of national cultural heritage with a capital transfer donation of at least €250,000 (the minimum investment amount is €200,000 in ‘low-density areas,’ which are sparsely populated or have a low GDP).

-The minimum investment amounts for options 2 and 3 may be reduced by 20 percent when the investment activity is carried out in low-density areas, which are regions with fewer than 100 inhabitants per square kilometer or GDP per capita of under 75 percent of the national average.
+The minimum investment amounts for options 2 and 3 may be reduced by 20% when the investment activity is carried out in low-density areas, which are regions with fewer than 100 inhabitants per square kilometer or GDP per capita of under 75 percent of the national average.

 Can you take out a loan or mortgage to pay for your investment?